There are many vital black cumin seed oil benefits you can take advantage of to improve your health.

 The research seems to suggest that there are very few ailments that cannot be warded off by the use of black cumin seed oil.

 A plant native to Asia provides black cumin seed oil.
 It’s called the nigella sativa.
 Its small crescent-shaped black seeds are actually related to the buttercup family.
-And, it’s been being used since the time of ancient Egypt.
+And, it’s been used since the time of ancient Egypt.

 In fact, Cleopatra was supposedly very fond of it.
 She used it for beautification, accrediting it with her shiny hair and stunning complexion.